 Sales of Hunting and Trapping Licenses

 Analysis of results and challenges: These totals include resident, nonresident and military hunting and trapping licenses.
 It also includes combination licenses such as Hunting/Fishing.
 Tag fees paid primarily by nonresidents are not included.

 The most common resident license is the Hunt/Sport Fish license (44,893).

 One incentive for hunters and trappers to buy licenses is confidence that game populations are abundant and that there are good opportunities to hunt and harvest game.
 The increased number of resident hunters may be a direct result of our Hunter Education program activities.
 Non-resident numbers likely reflect the state of the economy, as well as increased energy and airfare costs.

 Target #2: Return sport fishing license sales and revenue collection to 2008 levels to ensure excellence in fisheries management and research for the benefit of recreational anglers, the state's economy, and future generations of Alaskans.

 Fishing Licenses Issued by Calendar Year

 Analysis of results and challenges: Both sport fishing license sales and participation have fluctuated since 2008.
-Resident license sales have been stable during this period whereas non-resident license sales have decreased since 2008.
+Resident license sales have been stable during this period whereas non-resident license sales exceeded the last high year of 2008.
 The contemporary challenge for the division is to return non-resident participation in recreational fisheries to the 2008 participation threshold.
-The actual Fish and Game revenue reported is by fiscal year (July 1- June 30) and the licenses issued is reported by calendar year (January 1 - December 31).
+The Fish and Game revenue reported is by fiscal year (July 1- June 30) and the licenses issued is reported by calendar year (January 1 - December 31).